jvdkwast/qgis-processing-pcraster/website/pages/index.md

 6. Select your internet connection, click Next
 7. Choose one of the download sites, click Next
 8. In the Select Packages window search for pcraster
-9. Click the arrows icon to change from skip to a PCRaster version to install:
+9. Click the arrows icon to change from skip to a PCRaster version to install and click Next to install.

 ![image](https://user-images.githubusercontent.com/1172662/132013736-b88639df-eb71-4fc1-860e-681063f428f1.png)

-10. Click Next to complete the installation
+This video shows the steps: [Install PCRaster, SAGA and GRASS tools for QGIS with the OSGeo4W installer](https://youtu.be/pja_EX0tVZA)

 ### Linux, MacOS and Windows (conda)